 Coconut Oil Bath Bombs

 Not only are these beauties pretty to look at (insert heart eyes emoji here) but they’re super easy to make.
 Seriously!
 I know that a lot of homemade bath bomb recipes hardly ever turn out looking like the store-bought ones.
 But these have a secret ingredient that actually helps them to pop out of the mold in one fell swoop.
 No breaking, crumbling or sticking.

 Want to know what the not-so-secret ingredient is?
 Coconut oil.
 Simply put your bombs in the freezer for a few minutes and the coconut oil hardens enough to prevent breaking.
 It’s a game changer.

 Plus, the skin benefits of these babies are endless.
 Here are some of the other good-for-you ingredients:

 - Coconut oil relieves inflammation, hydrates your skin, and has antibacterial properties.

-- Epsom salt in baths soothes achy muscles, relieves stress and detoxes the body.
+- Epsom salt in baths soothes achy muscles, relieves stress and detoxifies the body.

 - Baking soda in baths calms itchy, irritated skin.

 - Almond oil moisturizes dehydrated skin.